boschresearch/shellmock/docs/usage.md

 ```

 **Note:** The example shows one possible way to define the output of the mock.
-The example uses a _here string_ to define the input to shellmock.
+The example uses a _here string_ to define the input to `shellmock`.
 There are different ways to write to standard input, which even depend on the
 used shell.
 Here strings are known to work for `bash` and `zsh`, for example.